dirien/k3sair-cli/README.md

 Flags:
-      --arch string      Enter the target sever os architecture (amd64 supported atm) --base string      Enter the on site proxy repository url (e.g Artifactory) -h, --help             help for install
+      --arch string      Enter the target sever os architecture (amd64 supported atm) --base string      Enter the on-site proxy repository url (e.g Artifactory) -h, --help             help for install
-      --ip string        Public IP or FQDN of node --mirror string    Mirrored Registry.
+      --ip string        Public ip or FQDN of node --mirror string    Mirrored Registry.
 (Default: '')
-      --ssh-key string   The ssh key to use for remote login --sudo              Use sudo for installation.
-(Default: true) (default true) --user string      Username for SSH login (Default: root (default "root")
+      --port uint        The ssh port to use (default 22) --ssh-key string   The ssh key to use for remote login --sudo             Use sudo for installation.
+(Default: true) (default true) --tls-san string   Add additional hostname or IP as a Subject Alternative Name in the TLS cert --user string      Username for SSH login (Default: root (default "root")

 Examples: